- Character bio

 - Actor bio

-Katie Bowman lived an idyllic life before the Arrival.
-Katie was a beloved wife with three children, and she owned a bar called the Yonk, which was a very popular and beloved spot in their community.
+Katie Bowman (Sarah Wayne Callies) lived an idyllic life before the Arrival.
+Katie was a beloved wife with three children, and she owned a bar called the Yonk which was a very popular spot in their community.

-In USA Network’s drama series “Colony,” Sarah Wayne Callies plays Katie Bowman, a wife and mother who goes to great lengths to protect her family in the midst of an occupied Los Angeles.
+Sarah Wayne Callies plays Katie Bowman, a wife and mother who is faced with impossible choices in order to protect her family in the midst of an occupied Los Angeles.

-In 2010, Callies was named International Rescue Committee’s first ‘IRC Voice’ for her humanitarian work with refugees on the ground and at camps in Iraq, Jordan and Thailand.
+In 2010, Callies was named International Rescue Committee’s first ‘IRC Voice’ for her humanitarian work on the ground and at camps in Iraq, Jordan and Thailand.
 She has since continued her support traveling to Serbia and will make another trip in 2017.